neudecker-group/jedi/README.rst

-Judgement of Energy Distribution
+Judgement of Energy DIstribution
 =============================

-JEDI is a quantum chemical strain analysis tool working with the atomic simulation environment (ASE).
+JEDI is a quantum chemical strain analysis tool working with the Atomic Simulation Environment (ASE).

-Webpage:

 Requirements